MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-getting-started.md

 * *Use the first row as headers* – since we removed the top three rows, the current top row is the header we want.

+>[!NOTE]
-**Note:** This is a good time to point out that the *sequence* of applied steps in **Query Editor** is important, and can affect how the data is shaped.
+>This is a good time to point out that the *sequence* of applied steps in **Query Editor** is important, and can affect how the data is shaped.
 It’s also important to consider how one step may impact another subsequent step; if you remove a step from the **Applied Steps**, subsequent steps may not behave as originally intended, because of the impact of the query’s sequence of steps.

 * *Rename the columns, and the table itself* – as usual, there are a couple ways to rename a column, you can choose whichever you prefer.